 The eighth sense

 Our discussion around Interoception was particularly interesting.
-In addition, Christel has resources available for our listeners.
+In addition, we have more resources available for our listeners.

-She introduced the eighth sense, interoception, that internal body sense.
-So I want to share with the audience.
-I’ve written a blog post specifically about the eight senses and we’ll include that link as well.
+Maureen, introduced the eighth sense, interoception, that internal body sense.
+We have a blog post about all of the eight senses.
 And very specifically, Maureen gave a lot of examples.
 But the one that was just this fortuitous coincidence for me where she talked about how going to the dentist is incredibly difficult, because it’s such a sensory experience…

 We did an interview with Dr. Peggy Bown for her YouTube channel.
 And she talks to me and talks to our MBA graduate and dentist, Dr. Dhilip Kasthuri Rengan about sensory friendly dentistry.
 It really highlights some of the easy solutions that can be put into place to tackle that that big problem of going to the dentist when sensory sensitivity is a challenge.

 Throughout the course of the Sensory Friendly Solutions Podcast, we want to ensure that you take action.
 Moreover, we hope we have, in some way, improved your quality of life.

 This week’s innovation segment is focused on the incredible resources available on the Autism Awareness Centre website.
 Here are some examples below of what you can expect to learn from Maureen and her team.
 As well, there are links to help you engage with the material directly.

 - Conferences & Training